-A Spanish institute has patented an enzyme that reduces the use of chemical products during paper production, such as chlorine.
-This technology provides a more environmentally friendly alternative to an industry that is known to be highly pollutant.
+A Spanish institute has patented an enzyme that reduces the use of chemical products during paper production, such as chlorine dioxide.
+This technology provides a more environmentally friendly alternative to an industry that was once known to be highly pollutant.

 The enzyme was discovered by researchers from the Institute of Agrochemistry and Food Technology (IATA).
 This is a branch of the Spanish Higher Council for Scientific Research (CSIC).
 The team has been working as a part of the EU project Woodzymes.
 This “aims to provide the wood industry with wood-transforming enzymes capable of working in extreme conditions.”

 Researchers from Portugal, France, Finland, and Spain are taking part in this initiative.